ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_general.rst

 .. code:: shell

-    ansilbe -m library/my_test.py -a '... arguments' remotehost
+    ansible -m library/my_test.py -a 'name=hello new=true' remotehost

 If your module does not need to target a remote host, you can quickly and easily exercise your code locally like this:

 .. code:: shell

-    ansilbe -m library/my_test.py -a '... arguments' localhost
+    ansible -m library/my_test.py -a 'name=hello new=true' localhost

--  If for any reason you want to avoid going through Ansible, another way is to create an arguments file, a basic JSON config file that passes parameters to your module so that you can run it.
+-  If for any reason (pdb, using print(), faster iteration, etc) you want to avoid going through Ansible, another way is to create an arguments file, a basic JSON config file that passes parameters to your module so that you can run it.
    Name the arguments file ``/tmp/args.json`` and add the following content:

 .. code:: json